FredrikKvalvik/temp-lang/README.md

 - [ ] complex data structures (array and map)
 - [ ] error messages on runtime errors that help you identify your error
 - [ ] some form of std lib implemented with the language
+- [ ] formatted strings with print statment

 ## about